gcallah/BookReviews/biggar.md

 under the guise of liberalism.
 So this is another place where Biggar's invocation of liberalism is a puzzle.

-Biggar's short by important book gives us a new twist on the old aphorism "A conservative is a liberal who has been mugged."
-The updated version is, "A conservative is a liberal who has met a cancel mob."
+I agree with Biggar that academics should teach and practice the virtues he lists.
+But why aren't they enough?
+Why tie them to the ideological baggage of liberalism?

-## Notes
+In any case, Biggar's short but important book gives us a new twist on the old aphorism "A conservative is a liberal who has been mugged."
+The updated version

-"And the claim that there are o universal truths is itself, of course, a dogmatic assertion of a universal truth."
+is: "A conservative is a liberal who has met a cancel mob."